forwardemail/forwardemail.net/app/views/faq/index.md

 * [Which payment methods do you accept](#which-payment-methods-do-you-accept)
 * [Will you ever increase prices](#will-you-ever-increase-prices)
 * [How do you perform DNS lookups on domain names](#how-do-you-perform-dns-lookups-on-domain-names)

+## What is Forward Email

+Forward Email is a **fully featured email service provider** and **email hosting provider for custom domain names**.

+Think of us as the service that can power `you@yourdomain.com`.
+We're the best alternative to Gmail, Microsoft 365, Proton Mail, Sendgrid, and Amazon SES – without hidden fees nor limits – and ultimately focused on **[100% open-source software](https://github.com/forwardemail)**, **[quantum-safe encryption](/blog/docs/best-quantum-safe-encrypted-email-service)**, and **[privacy](/privacy)**.

+**Unlike other services, we don't charge you per user.**  You get unlimited domains and aliases for only one monthly rate of $3/mo.
+All paid plans include 10 GB of SSD-backed encrypted SQLite storage (IMAP/POP3).
+Additional storage can be purchased for $3/mo per 10 GB of additional SSD-backed storage.

+You can compare us to 56+ other email service providers on [our Email Comparison page](/blog/best-email-service).

+We provide email hosting and email forwarding service to notable users such as:

+* Netflix
+* Disney Ad Sales
+* Government of South Australia
+* Government of Dominican Republic
+* Government of New South Wales
+* The University of Maryland
+* The University of Washington
+* Tufts University
+* Swarthmore College
+* Saint Louis University
+* David Heinemeier Hansson
+* 430,000+ custom domain names

+You can learn more about Forward Email on [our About page](/about).

 ## How fast is this service